 With the events that are taking place around the globe right now, the entire world is feeling the pressure of high inflation rates.
 The Federal Reserve has responded to rising inflation by periodically increasing interest rates.
 The objective of these higher interest rates is to reign in rising inflation while attempting to maintain solid economic growth.

-As a result, investors are searching for investment vehicles that will create an inflation hedge, deliver real estate income, and that can provide cash flow long-term especially as the annual inflation rate continues to be so uncertain.
+As a result, investors are searching for investment opportunities that will create an inflation hedge, and that will provide cash flow long-term especially as the annual inflation rate continues to be so uncertain.

-This is where sustainable real estate assets can help investors create a hedge against inflation.
-Not all real estate assets can provide the same level of security, however, so it’s important to know which real assets may provide you with the best investment approach and why.
+This is where real estate assets can help investors create a hedge against inflation.
+Not all real estate assets can provide the same level of security, however.
+That’s why it’s so important to know which real assets may provide you with the best investment approach and why.

 Many investors have decided to invest in real estate because they wanted to avoid the gyrations and shocks in the stock market and they also wanted to receive as much protection as possible from inflation, right?
 So, let’s discuss why this is an opportune time to invest in real estate as a hedge against inflation.

-Commercial real estate is valued by the consistent net income that it produces unlike residential real estate, single-family homes, for example, which derive their valuation from comps (or comparables) of like/kind properties sold in proximity to the subject property.
+Commercial real estate is valued by the consistent net income that it produces, unlike residential real estate, single-family homes, for example, which derive their valuation from comps of like/kind properties sold in proximity to the subject property, as was mentioned earlier.

 The other factor that makes certain commercial properties a good investment is how desirable the property is to tenants and occupants.
-For example, an office building may have a 95% occupancy rate, but a low vacancy rate of 5% doesn’t necessarily mean that it is a good investment long term because you always have to be aware of the short and long-term demand of that asset.
+For example, an office building may have a 95% occupancy rate, but a low vacancy rate of 5% doesn’t necessarily mean that it is a good investment long term because you always have to be aware of the short-term and long-term demand for that asset.

 How Trends Can Change Demand

 But not all office space is the same, for example, medical office space is a great investment because of the high demand that baby boomers are placing on medical care in general.
-Additionally, these buildings are often built out by the tenants with state-of-the-art technology that will likely cause the tenant to want to remain in the space for a very long time.
+Additionally, these buildings are often built out by the tenants with state-of-the-art technology that will likely retain the tenant for a very long time.
 This can be an ideal investment for property owners and investors for these reasons.

-An investment strategy that focuses on these types of sustainable real estate investments helps you as the investors remain strong during economic conditions with high-interest rates, staggering inflation rates, and an unpredictable stock market.
+An investment strategy that focuses on these types of real estate investments that are more secure helps you as the investor remain strong during uncertain economic conditions even with high-interest rates, staggering inflation rates, and an unpredictable stock market.

 So how does a real estate investment hedge against inflation?

-Multifamily apartment investments, based on past performance, have remained in high demand during both high inflationary times and during times of high-interest rates.
-The reason being is that if tenants have to downsize and tighten their belts, they will often relocate into an apartment community.
+Multifamily apartment investments have remained in high demand during both high inflationary times and during times of high-interest rates.
+The reason being is that if renters have to downsize and tighten their belts, they will often relocate into an apartment community.
 This property sector usually experiences consistent, strong revenue generation even during economic downturns.

 Another strong investment sector is storage units.
 Investing in storage units can be an excellent hedge against inflation.
 Historically, in good times and in bad times, storage units perform consistently well.